RoxieAtRubrik/hello-world/README.md

 To create a new branch:

-1. Go to RoxieAtRubrik's repository called `hello-world`.
+1. Go to your forked copy of the repository called `hello-world`.
 2. Click the drop down at the top of the file list that says branch: master.
 3. Type a branch name, `name-edits` (i.e. rfitzhugh-edits), into the new branch text box.
 4. Select the blue Create branch box or hit “Enter” on your keyboard.